Comparing Latham Group (SWIM) & The Competition

-Latham Group (NASDAQ:SWIM – Get Rating) is one of 21 public companies in the “Plastics products, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Latham Group to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, dividends, earnings and analyst recommendations.
+Latham Group (NASDAQ:SWIM – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Latham Group to similar businesses based on the strength of its profitability, valuation, earnings, risk, dividends, analyst recommendations and institutional ownership.

 22.0% of Latham Group shares are held by institutional investors.
-Comparatively, 76.3% of shares of all “Plastics products, not elsewhere classified” companies are held by institutional investors.
-8.0% of shares of all “Plastics products, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Comparatively, 72.5% of shares of all “Plastics products, not elsewhere classified” companies are held by institutional investors.
+7.6% of Latham Group shares are held by insiders.
+Comparatively, 8.0% of shares of all “Plastics products, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations for Latham Group and its rivals, as reported by MarketBeat.
+This is a summary of current ratings for Latham Group and its peers, as reported by MarketBeat.

 |Sell Ratings